dchest/dchest.com/posts/2017/2017-08-04-ultimate-md5-time.md

 // reverse permutation.
 Another nice property is that it turns out if you
 // permute some bits, and then cut some bits off the result and forget them,
 // it's infeasible to get those cuts bits back unless you know the original
-// input (only if the permutation is secure, it's wide enough, and you cut
+// input (only if the permutation is secure, wide enough, and you cut
 // enough bits.)
 There are many other properties that a permutation must have
 // to be useful for cryptography; many cryptographers are working on creating
 // useful secure permutations, and trying to break them.